Claude Anelka

-Claude Anelka (born 12 March 1968) is a French football manager, who is currently the Director of Coaching at Little Haiti FC, and former player.
+Claude Anelka (born 12 March 1968) is a French football manager, who is the Director of Coaching at Little Haiti FC, and former player.

 Early life

 Anelka was born in Saint-Pierre, Martinique on 12 March 1968.

 Playing career

 Anelka played as a defender for Versailles, Paris FC and Choisy-le-Roi.

 Managerial career

 In 2004, he invested approximately £300,000 into Scottish side Raith Rovers and became manager.
 However, he resigned as manager in September 2004 after managing just one draw and seven defeats from eight games.
 After resigning as manager, he became Director of Football, but resigned from that position in October 2004.

 Anelka, after leaving Raith, worked as a coach at FC Trappes, where both his brother and Patrick Vieira began their careers.

 On 8 December 2009, Anelka was announced as the first Head Coach of NASL expansion side AC St. Louis.
 Anelka was fired from the position on 25 June 2010.

 After a spell as Head Coach of Floridians FC he was appointed Director of Coaching at Little Haiti FC, of the Florida Youth Soccer Association (FYSA) in February 2015.